 Diagnosis of Tracheal Collapse in Dogs

-Coughing that sounds like a goose honk particularly in small dogs is a big sign.
-A veterinarian may go just off this or he/she m ay want to find a definitive diagnosis.
-If so, he/she may want to see if bronchial collapse has also occurred.
-The vet may recommend a fluoroscopy to see the dog’s full trachea including the cervical trachea.
+Coughing that sounds like a goose honk, particularly in small dogs, is a big sign.
+A veterinarian may go just off this, or they may want to find a definitive diagnosis.
+If so, they may want to see if bronchial collapse has also occurred.
+The vet may recommend a fluoroscopy to know the dog’s entire trachea, including the cervical trachea.
 The vet may also want to test the function of the lungs to rule out any other conditions that cause breathing problems.

 Your vet will…

-Will usually also want to see if the tracheal lumen has been impacted as well as if there is laryngeal paralysis.
+I will usually also want to see if the tracheal lumen has been impacted and if there is laryngeal paralysis.
 Both of these things can happen when the rings of cartilage collapse.
-If either has happened, it will impact the treatment plan.
+If either has happened, it will affect the treatment plan.

 Treatment of Tracheal Collapse in Dogs